ataagri/SoundArena_MobileApp/README.md

 ## Features

-- User Registration: Sign up to start listening, with input validation for email and password requirements.
+- User Registration: Sign up to create an account, with input validation for email and password requirements.
 - User Login: Secure login functionality with email and password verification.
 - Interactive UI: Modern and user-friendly interface designed for an engaging music experience.